-See the Services and training page for further information.
+See the Services and Training page for further information.

 The corporate objectives of OPC are:

-- to provide a timely and high quality service in the performance of its drafting and publication functions;
+- to provide a timely and high quality service in the performance of its drafting and publication functions; and

-- to draft legislation in as clear a style as possible, consistent with maintaining precision;
+- to draft legislation in as clear a style as possible, consistent with maintaining precision; and

 - to pursue staff development so that the best use is made of the resources available to OPC and career and advancement opportunities for all staff are enhanced; and